ANSHULAGARWAL09/Cypress-BDD/README.md

 ## Features

 - Given I open the browser
-- Then I am on the Wesite main Page
+- When I am on the Wesite main Page
-- When I click on Create an Account link
+- Then I click on Create an Account link
-- Then I verify that I landed on the 'Create New Customer Account'
+- And I verify that I landed on the 'Create New Customer Account'
-- Then I filled the FirstName LastName Email and Password
+- When I filled the FirstName LastName Email and Password
-- When I click on Create an Account Submit button
+- Then I click on Create an Account Submit button
-- Then I verify the Account is Successfully Created
+- And I verify the Account is Successfully Created
 - Then I logout from the Website and Verify user is Logged Out
 - When I click on Sign In Button
 - Then I filled the Email and Password
-- When I click on Submit Button
+- And I click on Submit Button
 - Then I verify that I am able to Successfully SignIn to the Already Created Account

 ![image](https://github.com/user-attachments/assets/f404f0e9-afbb-4210-be30-e65412912551)